Dozens of delivery riders face deportation after immigration crackdown

 The drive comes as ministers crack down on illegal working in the UK, as part of efforts to deter those coming to the country illegally.

-Ms Mahmood set out a raft of reforms to the asylum system last month, aimed at making the UK less attractive for illegal migration and making it easier to deport people.
+Ms Mahmood set out a raft of reforms to the asylum system in November, aimed at making the UK less attractive for illegal migration and making it easier to deport people.

 Border security minister Alex Norris said: “These results should send a clear message, if you are working illegally in this country, you will be arrested and removed.